 - Pumpkin & Black Bean Chili

-- Pumpkin Pie #1
+- Persimmon Pumpkin Pie

-- Pumpkin Pie #2
+- Homemade Pumpkin Pie

 The Most Economical Gadget for Making Creamy Vegetable Soups

-If you have been following Clean Cuisine for a while now, you know that when it comes to making vegetable-based soups, I am pretty smitten with my Vitamix.
-However, as much as I adore my Vitamix, I have to admit the price can be a bit much if you don’t use it as much as I do.
-Besides the price, the other Vitamix drawback is that certain soup recipes, including my Pumpkin Soup Recipe below, are not always prepared in such a way that make it convenient to transfer the ingredients into the Vitamix for pureeing.
+If you have been following Clean Cuisine for a while now, you know that when it comes to making vegetable-based soups, I am pretty smitten our Luvele Vibe Blender with Stainless Steel Container.
+However, as much as I adore my blender, I have to admit the price can be a bit much if you don’t use it as much as I do.
+Besides the price, the other blender drawback is that certain soup recipes, including my Pumpkin Soup Recipe below, are not always prepared in such a way that make it convenient to transfer the ingredients into the Vitamix for pureeing.

-- 1/2 cup raw cashews (preferably soaked in water for 1 to 2 hours)
+- 1/2 cup raw cashews, soaked in hot water for 30–60 minutes

-- 1 cup water
+- 1 cup filtered water

 - 2 tablespoons extra virgin olive oil

-- 1 Spanish onion, chopped
+- 1 cup Spanish onion, chopped

-- 5 cloves garlic, chopped
+- 5 cloves garlic, minced with garlic press

 - 2 teaspoons cumin

-- 1 chipotle pepper in adobo sauce (seeds removed), chopped
+- 1 chipotle pepper in adobo sauce, seeds removed, chopped